Broadcast (band): 2000–2010: Studio albums

 The group's debut studio album, The Noise Made by People, was released by Warp in March 2000.
 It was self-produced in the group's own recording studio after having been through three producers to get a particular sound.
 Regarding the expensive two year production of the album, Keenan said, "There [were] no financial benefits in getting it right."
 The band issued two EPs in the same year, Extended Play and Extended Play Two.

 Their second album, Haha Sound, was released in August 2003, preceded by two EPs, Microtronics Volume 01: Stereo Recorded Music for Links and Bridges and Pendulum.
 Recording sessions for the album took place in fragments at various locations: Keenan recorded vocal tracks with her head in a cardboard box which gave it a "closeness and deadness that makes it sit in the mix a bit nicer," while drummer Bullock recorded drum tracks in a neighborhood church before overdubbing guitar tracks and additional arrangements.
 Haha Sound became their first charting album in the United States, reaching No. 8 in the Top Dance/Electronic Albums chart.
 While touring the United States to promote Haha Sound, the group recruited American drummer Jeremy Barnes to perform their live shows.
 Felton departed after Haha Sound to form a new project, Seeland, with touring keyboardist Billy Bainbridge (formerly of fellow Birmingham Warp act, Plone).

-Broadcast's next album, Tender Buttons, was issued in September 2005.
+Broadcast's next album, Tender Buttons, was released in September 2005.
 It was their first album as a duo of Keenan and Cargill.
-On tour they were joined by Ash Sheehan on drums and James’s brother Bill on guitar and keyboards.
+On tour, they were joined by Ash Sheehan on drums and James's brother Bill on guitar and keyboards.
 A second compilation of B-sides and rarities, The Future Crayon, was issued in August 2006.

 Broadcast released a collaborative album with the Focus Group (aka graphic designer and Ghost Box label co-owner Julian House) called Broadcast and the Focus Group Investigate Witch Cults of the Radio Age in October 2009.
 The band was chosen by Matt Groening to perform at the All Tomorrow's Parties festival he curated in May 2010 in Minehead, Somerset, England.